 Sprinklers shall be capable of withstanding the effects of vibration without deterioration of their performance characteristics.
 Following the vibration test detailed in 6.18.2, the sprinklers shall not weep or leak at, or below 35 bar when tested in accordance with 6.1.1 (Leakage).
 Subsequently, the sprinklers shall be tested for conformance to the requirements for time constant determination and sensitivity as described in 6.26 and 7 at the discretion of authorities.

-Table 7 Vibration test conditions
+Table 7 Vibration Test Conditions

 (Clause 6.18.1)